 - Delight your customers – having a happy customer only means more business for you.
 By keeping them happy – exclusive discounts, thank-you follow-ups – you’ll ensure they come back and buy from you repeatedly (and then go tell their friends about your product or service).

-- Listen to your customers – monitor and participate in customer’s comments and conversations on social media.
+- Listen to your customers (social listening) – monitor and participate in customer’s comments and conversations on social media.
 Take note of any complaints and act promptly.
-By paying attention and listening to your customers, you’ll not only delight them but they’ll become brand ambassadors for you.
+By paying attention and listening to your customers, you’ll not only delight them, but they’ll become brand ambassadors for you.

 - Support your customers – your customers want to know you are always available to them and that you will help in any way.
 Providing this almost 1:1 support will go a long way when it comes to developing a loyal customer.